Manjiri-here/Linux/Linux commands.md

 % ss   # can also be run separately

+$ sudo lsof -i :8080    -- this gives the application and the port it is using

 % ifconfig   # is interface configuration: Shows your network interface details (IP, MAC, status).
 Show me my network cards and their IP addresses.”

 ifconfig is deprecated.